akorn/zfsbackup/README.md

  * `compress-level` -- if it exists, contents will be appended to `--compress-level=`.
 The file should contain only a number, no trailing newline.
  * `bwlimit` -- if it exists, contents will be appended to `--bwlimit=`.
 The file should contain only a number, no trailing newline.
  * `timeout` -- Tell rsync to exit if no data is transferred for this many seconds (`--timeout`).
 No trailing newline, just the number.
 Defaults to 3600.
+ * `timelimit` -- Kill the rsync process after this many seconds.
+No enforced timeout if the file is not present.
+Depends on timeout(1) from coreutils.
  * `fsuuid` -- if it exists, its contents will be included in log messages and the backup inventory.
-Currently not very useful.
- * `snapuuid` -- if it exists, its contents will be included in log messages and the backup inventory. pre-client scripts are expected to update this file.
 Currently not very useful.
  * `fstype` -- if it exists, its contents will be included in log messages and the backup inventory.
 Currently not very useful.

 Other specific `rsync` options may be supported explicitly in future versions.